kfrank/kfrank.github.io/_posts/2014-11-14-how-the-ux-designer-killed-design.md

 > Choosing to specialize and be a user experience designer simply felt like giving up.

-Even when I was placed on teams and titled the ‘visual designer’ and paired with user experience designers and frontend developers, I tried to never be complacent in my role, always chosing constant collaboration over strict role delegation.
+Even when I was placed on teams and titled the ‘visual designer’ and paired with user experience designers and frontend developers, I tried to never be complacent in my role, always choosing constant collaboration over strict role delegation.

 And maybe that’s because I’ve always felt a visual designer is more than colors and type and spacing and how things *feel*.
 It’s a balance of the analytic and the aesthetic.
 To be the best designer I can, it takes a strong understanding of how the web works, the trends (good or bad), and the best practices.